igaster/laravel-theme/README.md

 - For Laravel 5.0 & 5.1, please use the [v1.0.x branch](https://github.com/igaster/laravel-theme/tree/v1.0)
 - For Laravel 5.2 & 5.3, please use the [v1.1.x branch](https://github.com/igaster/laravel-theme/tree/v1.1)

+## Tests

+This package is fully tested.
+Check the [testing repository](https://github.com/igaster/laravel-theme-tests)